 It wasn’t.

-Over the years, I’ve eaten Buldak in multiple settings — at home, late at night after workouts, and side by side with Shin and Jin during structured comparisons.
+Over the years, I’ve eaten Buldak in multiple settings — at home, late at night after workouts, and side by side with Shin and Jin during comparisons.
 What started as a “challenge noodle” became something more nuanced.

 This Samyang Buldak Bokkeum Myun review reflects repeated bowls, not one dramatic reaction.